-According to advice above and taking into account 7 main parts you should include in recommendation letter, we have prepared a perfect example:
+According to the advice above and taking into account 7 main parts you should include in the recommendation letter, we have prepared a perfect example:

 Whoever you’re writing about, focus on this particular person.
 Think outside the box and move out of a standard duties description.
-Try to prove this only candidate can do something others are not capable of.
+Try to prove that you are the only candidate that does something others are not capable of.